RezaKatebi/Covid19-Animation/README.md

 # Covid19-Animation
 This repo creates animation to visualize the spread of the virus.

+# Installation
-# Requirments
+## Requirments
+We provide the [corviz.yml](https://github.com/RezaKatebi/Covid19-Animation/blob/master/corviz.yml) file that you can use to set up the environment: `conda env create -f corviz.yml`

+The software depends on
 - Pyhton >= 3
 - Numpy, Matplotlib
 - Pandas
-- Cartopy (instruction on instalaion is provided)
+- Cartopy >= 0.17 (instruction on instalaion is provided)
+- Basemap
+- ffmpeg (for making .mp4 animation)

-# Cartopy Installation and Custom Map Guide
+## Cartopy Installation and Custom Map Guide
 Cartopy is a package that is used to visualize maps on geological data.
 To install it first make a conda enviroment and then install cartopy using ```conda install -c conda-forge cartopy```.

 To use custom background image, first use the following commands to find the path of the caratopy in the eniroment: